autoplot/documentation/javadoc/org/das2/datum/TimeParser.FieldHandler.md

-# org.das2.datum.TimeParser.FieldHandlerInterface to add custom handlers for strings with unique formats.
-For example, the RPWS group had files with
+# org.das2.datum.TimeParser.FieldHandler

- two-hex digits indicating the ten-minute interval covered by the file name.
+Interface to add custom handlers for strings with unique formats.
+For example, the RPWS group had files with two-hex digits indicating the ten-minute interval covered by the file name.
 This is also used for orbits.
  TODO: FieldHandler needs to report its affect on the LSD.
 (Autoplot gets versioning).

 ***
 <a name="configure"></a>
 # configure